Research

 Rhode Island Fisher Study (RIFS)Fine-scale movement, resource selection, and demographics of fisher in Rhode Island

 Data on fisher in Rhode Island is primarily limited to information collected during harvest.
 The first trapping season for fisher in Rhode Island was established in 2000, and little to no historic records exist.
 Due to this, there is much we do not know about fisher in this small state.
-The focus of my dissertation will be monitoring fisher movement in areas where habitat would have historically been deemed unsuitable for fisher.
-I will also be evaluating resource selection and demographic rates of the species across the state to understand the factors that promote and limit fisher distribution and abundance in Rhode Island.
-This research will provide guidance for harvest management decisions. |
+My dissertation focused on monitoring fisher movement in areas where habitat would have historically been deemed unsuitable for fisher.
+I also be evaluated resource selection and diel activity of the species across the state to understand the factors that promote and limit fisher distribution and abundance in Rhode Island.
+This research has provided guidance for harvest management decisions. |

 Muskrat EcologyCalculating overwinter survival, movements, and home range of muskrats in Pennsylvania

 The ecology of muskrats (Ondatra zibethicus) as semi-aquatic rodents presents concerns about the role of their movements and space-use in population health and persistence, especially regarding disease transmission.
 With muskrat populations in decline across much of their natural range, and the lack of information existing for muskrats in the eastern U.S., the purpose of our investigation was to understand the ecology and space-use of individual muskrats within a region lacking historic data.
 We investigated the dwelling structure use, movements, home range, and survival of radio-tagged muskrats (n = 17) in an urban wetland complex in central Pennsylvania.
-We used locations collected from intensive radio telemetry monitoring to determine number of lodging structures used, hourly movement, and size and percent area overlap of home ranges. |
+We used locations collected from intensive radio telemetry monitoring to determine number of lodging structures used, hourly movement, and size and percent area overlap of home ranges.
+Publication: "Ecology of an Isolated Muskrat Population during Regional Population Declines"

 Muskrat HealthDefining muskrat exposure to pathogens, diseases and contaminants both historically across North America and in contemporary Pennsylvania

 Wildlife disease surveillance is not only important in understanding species health, but implications of wildlife disease studies can also extend to human and domestic animal health.
 The monitoring of wildlife for emergent and epizootic diseases has been used to initiate preventative measures against future outbreaks in other wildlife, domestic animals, and humans.
 In this study we collected trapper-harvested muskrat (Ondatra zibethicus) carcasses following the 2018-19 PA trapping season and conducted full necropsies on each carcass.
 We also investigated relationships between exposure and landscape variables such as, landscape type (e.g. agricultural, forested, urban) and water body type (e.g. marsh, lake, pond, etc.) .
-Additionally, we conducted a retrospective study of historic muskrat exposure to pathogens, diseases, and contaminants across North America. |
+Additionally, we conducted a retrospective study of historic muskrat exposure to pathogens, diseases, and contaminants across North America.
+Publications:

 Fisher Occupancy - PAUnderstanding fisher and multi-species occupancy in Pennsylvania

 Fisher (Pekania pennanti) were reintroduced at six locations in the northern Pennsylvania wilds in the 1990's.
 Over the past three decades, fisher populations have expanded to cover much of the state and even into areas once believe unsuitable habitat for the species.
 In this study, we are investigating fisher occupancy, specifically as it relates to habitat and presence of other mesocarnivore species.
 We used a combination of scented and baited hair snares with camera traps to collect presence absence data of mammalian species, with fisher as the target species.
 In collaboration with Jessie Edson from the Applied Spatial Ecology lab at Penn State, we processed hair samples post-microscopy to determine individual identification.
-This study is still undergoing, and I will be sure to share more updates as they occur. |
+This study is still undergoing, and I will be sure to share more updates as they occur.
+Thesis: "An evaluation of capture methods and habitat preference of Fisher (Pekania pennanti) in Clarion County, PA"